magooney-loon/pb-deployer/internal/api/README.md

-# API Package - Phase 3 Complete Schema Documentation
+# API Package - Schema Documentation

 ## Overview
 Complete OpenAPI specification and JSON schemas for the pb-deployer API, covering all managers and models.